ntnhut/LeetSolve/docs/source/Counting/1679_Max_Number_of_K-Sum_Pairs.md

 1
 ```

-This solution efficiently counts the number of pairs in the given array `nums` whose sum equals the target value `k`.
+This solution counts the number of pairs in the given array `nums` whose sum equals the target value `k`.
 It utilizes an unordered map to store the frequency of each element encountered while iterating through `nums`.

 By examining each element `a` in `nums`, it checks if `k - a` exists in the map and if its frequency is greater than 0.
 If so, it increments the count of pairs and decrements the frequency of both `a` and `k - a`, ensuring that each pair is counted only once.